forze0912/impact/README.md

 A simple progamming language that makes gui easy and fast to make!

-In development right now, only updated version on mac
+In development right now, only works on mac

 # Setup!